djknudson/petfiles-privacy-policy/PRIVACY_POLICY.md

 - **Export**: Download your pet health records
 - **Opt-Out**: Disable notifications and reminders

-To exercise these rights, contact us at [Your Email].
+To exercise these rights, contact us at owner@waywardsonsoftware.com

 ## Data Retention